 - Am I eligible for this program?
 PhD programs tend to have significant requirements for admission, including a master’s degree in psychology or a related field and professional experience.
 You may also be required to submit a writing sample, as PhD programs require a significant amount of writing.
 Review the program’s eligibility requirements to confirm that you meet the qualifications before applying.

 - What research opportunities are available in the program?
 In addition to meeting the qualifications for professional licensure, many students pursue a PhD in psychology to conduct research that contributes to the field.
-It’s important to select a program that aligns with your research interests, and supports your work through faculty mentorship, financial support, professional contacts and more.
+It’s important to select a program that aligns with your research interests and supports your work through faculty mentorship, financial support, professional contacts, and more.

 At this stage, look at the program’s admissions requirements and deadlines, and start gathering your application materials.
-PhD programs are usually selective, and may require standardized test scores and writing samples as part of the application packet.
+PhD programs are usually selective, and they may require standardized test scores and writing samples as part of the application packet.

 Also consider your options for financing your doctoral degree.
 Many programs offer fellowships or assistantships to doctoral students, although these may require working as a teaching or research assistant.